 Information Required Number Required Format

 Definitive Subdivision Plan 14 24" x 36"

-Definitive Subdivision Plan 7 11" x 17
+Definitive Subdivision Plan 7 11" x 17"

-Completed Application Form C - Definitive Subdivision Plan 2 Standard Form
+Completed Application Form C, Definitive Subdivision Plan 2 Standard form

-Completed Definitive Subdivision Plan Form M - Submission Requirements Checklist.
-1 Standard Form
+Completed Definitive Subdivision Plan Form M, Submission Requirements Checklist Standard form

-Drainage Calculations .
-4 8.5" X 11" bound
+Drainage Calculations 4 8.5" x 11" bound

-If the property is located in the Water Resource Protection District, one extra set of 24" x 36" prints shall be submitted.
+If the property is located in the Water Resource Protection District, 1 extra set of prints 24" x 36" shall be submitted.

-If the property is located on a state road, Route 3A or Route 139, one extra set of 24" x 36" prints shall be submitted.
+If the property is located on a state road, Route 3A or Route 139, 1 extra set of prints 24" x 36" shall be submitted.

-If the property is located in an area within the sewer district, one extra set of 24" x 36" prints shall be submitted.
+If the property is located in an area within the sewer district, 1 extra set of prints 24" x 36" shall be submitted.

-If the property is located in the Water Resource Protection District, one additional copy of the drainage calculations shall be required.
+If the property is located in the Water Resource Protection District, 1 additional copy of the drainage calculations shall be required.